0xemgy/motor_control_ecu/README.md

     - is getting the file name supported
     - is adding a custom check easy (extensive documentation available)
   - modify clang-tidy code in llvm repo
+  - false positive on some stdint/bool includes (not all, not related to nostdinc)

 #### cmake-format
 - settings need some tweaking